 There may be times you want to store values on the device to reuse in the same screen or in multiple screens.
-For example, if you have a common field in several Form Screens that the user has to select every time - e.g. a project, client or job number then you should consider storing this in a global value.
+For example, if you have a common field in several form screens that the user has to select each time - e.g. a project, client or job number then you should consider storing this in a global value.

 You have a screen that has a project field and a site field.
-The project must be chosen first from the list of available projects, and this then will filter the Site field with the available sites for that project.
+The project must be chosen first from the list of available projects, this will then filter the site field with the available sites for that project.

 defaultProject = 'Last project the user selected'